OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-shape.md

 ## Ok, but why stop there?
 Hell, now let's give free rein to your imagination.
 I mean, you can draw anything you want.
 Yep, it can be a tad tedious (so, how do I draw a sphere based on triangles?) but then again, you got the full power of a programming language behind you...
 Use random values in order to generate shapes, use a loop to create multiple of those shapes, you're free.

 In our case, we'll be much more humble and draw the next best thing to a triangle: a square.
-It'll be usefull for upcoming tasks.
+It'll be useful for upcoming tasks.

 ~~~ JavaScript
 // define vertices of a quad